doganmeh/BezosAcChallenge/README.md

 ### What else would you do if you had more time:
 Depending on the importance of this data to the business I would consider:
 - Put transformation logic in a separate Lambda function to isolate processes and to be able to run them separately when needed
+- Calculate `year` using system date-time, if not provided (useful for scheduling the job).
 - Make it repeatable: let it clean-up and pick up from where left off the second time it is run
 - Better governance: document schema, etc.
 - More data validation: